Which Online Restaurant Reservation System Should You Use?

 It’s important to note that not one of these is necessarily better than the other—it comes down to what’s best for your individual business, and whichever one you end up using, BentoBox will seamlessly integrate it with your website.
-So go ahead, take a look closer look at OpenTable, Reserve, Yelp Reservations and Resy and decide which one is right for you.
+So go ahead, take a look closer look at OpenTable, Reserve, Yelp Reservations and Resy and decide which one is the best restaurant reservation software for you.

 - Major marketing engine with 19 million diners per month, significantly more than other platforms.
 Users are incentivized to go to OpenTable.com to search for a reservation.

 - Helps fill empty tables and generate steady business flow by recommending open tables to customers on the app.